Note: File uploads must be 20 MB or smaller.

 Edit a file name

-In the Existing File section, find the file and hover over it.
+To edit a file name, go to the Existing File section of the link editor, find the file, and hover over it.
 Click the pencil icon to rename the file.
-When a visitor downloads the file, it will save to their computer using the new file name.

 Delete a file